uLua v3.0.0

 LoadOnDemand: The LoadOnDemand property determines the execution behaviour of the package.
 If set to true, the package will not be executed until explicitly requested.
 Otherwise, it will be loaded when the scene is loaded.
 LoadOnDemand defaults to false if omitted.

-When a script package depends on another package to function correctly, then the order of execution of the two packages becomes very important.
+When a script package depends on another package to function correctly, the order of execution of the two packages becomes very important.
 You may define a list of package names as dependencies which, if present, will be loaded before the package contents.
 An example json file is shown below:

 MyPackage.json